Japanese art: Art of the Edo period

 Woodblock printing: Woodblock prints were originally used to translate Buddhist scriptures in the eighth century in Japan.
 Woodblock printing consist of the engraving of images or pictures on a piece of wood, which is then pressed against a piece of paper.
 In the eighth century woodblock was considered a convenient method of the reproduction of printed text until further innovations allowed for color to be translated on paper or better known as Nishik-e prints.
 Wood block printing was the common method of printing from the eleventh until the nineteenth century.
 Nishiki-e prints produced goods such as calendars that were commonly sold to wealthy members of society during the Edo period.
 In the Edo period these prints were depicted events and scenes of prominent actors.
 Ukiyo then was associated to woodblock printing in the early Edo period.
 These Ukiyo paintings depicted daily lives of prominent members of society.
 Ukiyo first started out as hand sculpted scrolls depicted life as a normal commoner.

 Architecture: Katsura Detached Palace, built in imitation of Genji's palace, contains a cluster of shoin buildings that combine elements of classic Japanese architecture with innovative restatements.
 The whole complex is surrounded by a beautiful garden with paths for walking.

 Many of powerful daimyōs (feudal lords) built a Circuit style Japanese garden in the territory country, and competed for the beauty.

 Painting: Sōtatsu evolved a superb decorative style by re-creating themes from classical literature, using brilliantly colored figures and motifs from the natural world set against gold-leaf backgrounds.
-One of his finest works is the pair of screens The Waves at Matsushima in the Freer Gallery in Washington, D.C.
+One of his finest works is the pair of screens, Waves at Matsushima, in the Freer Gallery in Washington, D.C.
 A century later, Kōrin reworked Sōtatsu's style and created visually gorgeous works uniquely his own.
 Perhaps his finest are the screen paintings of Red and White Plum Blossoms.

 Sculpture: The Buddhist monk Enkū carved 120,000 Buddhist images in a rough, individual style.